 Water thoroughly in dry periods and feed with a liquid feed every two weeks.
 When trench celery varieties reach 30cm earth up over part of the stems to exclude light.
 Repeat this at three week intervals until the soil is up to the lower leaves.
 An alternative to earthing up is to wrap cardboard around the stems.
 For self-blanching celery, place straw around the outside of the block to reduce light on the plants.

 Harvesting and storage

 Trench celery is ready for harvesting in the autumn and onwards into early winter.
 Harvest as needed but remember that the first frosts will enhance the flavour.
-Cover plants in the winter with Easy Fleece Tunnel or Lantern Cloche and leave in the ground - Self blanching varieties should be lifted in the Autumn.
+Cover plants in the winter with Easy Fleece Tunnel or Easy Fleece Jackets and leave in the ground - Self blanching varieties should be lifted in the Autumn.